-Focus on specific goals and skills.
-To know that the program has been successful requires agreement on the goal.
-Take advantage of your large toolbox of personality tests, books, frameworks and contacts to build up capacity and competencies in your mentee.
+Focus on setting specific goals and developing skills.
+Start by ensuring that you have some key goals set in place from the beginning, so you know where your mentee's development is headed.
+Update these as you go along.
+Also, take advantage of your large toolbox of personality tests, books, frameworks and contacts to help build up capacity and competencies in your mentee and develop their professional skills.